hydroflux/ranked_wrestling_ws/BACKLOG.md

 ## General To Do

 - [ ] Add timers
+- [ ] Keep all higher level attributes on the lower level class instances in order to avoid passing as many variables back and forth while recording
 - [ ] Consider refactoring 'count_leagues' and 'count_teams' into unified 'count' functions--very similar series of functions ('get_number...', 'report...', 'count...')
 - [ ] 'get_league_links' and 'get_team_links' are, as above, almost identical functions
 - [ ] 'add_teams' and 'add_leagues' are identical other than a frame switch